-Promotion rank for Certificated Masters/Mistresses.
+Appointment (a) Promotion Requirements: Promotion rank for Certificated Masters/Mistresses.
 (Note: Starting from the 2019/20 school year, no Certificated Master/Mistress should be promoted to Assistant Master/Mistress, except those who have been selected for acting up the post through a promotion exercise before the 2019/20 school year.
-Serving Assistant Master/Mistress will be accommodated until natural wastage or regraded to the graduate grade.)

-(Note: Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, except for the redeployment of teacher from one school to another under the same school sponsoring body.)

-Class teaching up to Secondary 4 level in a secondary school.

-Senior Teacher in a primary school with duties in addition to class teaching.

-- (a) Senior Teacher in the primary section of a special school with duties in addition to class teaching; or - (b) Class teaching up to Secondary 4 level in the secondary section of a special school.

-Senior Assistant Master/Mistress or Senior Primary School Master/Mistress

-(a) Senior Assistant Master/Mistress
+Serving Assistant Master/Mistress will be accommodated until natural wastage or regraded to the graduate grade.) (b) Direct Appointment N.A.
+(Note: Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, except for the redeployment of teacher from one school to another under the same school sponsoring body.) (updated on 1 September 2019) Secondary Schools Type of Work: Class teaching up to Secondary 4 level in a secondary school.
+Primary Schools Senior Teacher in a primary school with duties in addition to class teaching.
+Special Schools (a) Senior Teacher in the primary section of a special school with duties in addition to class teaching; or (b) Class teaching up to Secondary 4 level in the secondary section of a special school.
+Promotion Prospects: Senior Assistant Master/Mistress or Senior Primary School Master/Mistress (a) Senior Assistant Master/Mistress at Secondary 5 Level in a government or aided or Direct Subsidy Scheme secondary school; or